aergoio/ledger-app-aergo/docs/apdu.md

 The Ledger app expects the path to be serialized as big-endian integers

-The default values are:
+The default values for the Aergo app are:

 | purpose    | coin_type  | account    | change  | address_index |
 |------------|------------|------------|------------|------------|
 | 0x8000002C | 0x800001B9 | 0x80000000 | 0x00000000 | 0x00000000 |

-The coin_type above is registered for Aergo.
+The `coin_type` above is registered for Aergo.

 You can use the default values or any other BIP32 path.